onedarnleyroad/generator-one-craft/README.md

 The generator copies over a gulpfile with a few tasks ready made.
 It can be configured how you like after the scaffold but out of the box you get some of the following tasks:

 _Note that while I say they come out at `public/assets` this is something that the generator can change - it'll prompt you where you want these to end up.
-See below.
+See below._

+### Building

+    $ gulp

+The default task basically runs everything below, and 'builds' everything it needs.
+It's run once the first time after running the generator, to make sure the default templates and assets are in the right folders so that Craft can run.

 ### CSS